 Police Officers, Santitation Workers, Mail Carriers, Teachers and more!
-These books celebrate those community workers and their jobs that are devoted to make our communities better.
+These books about community helpers celebrate those community workers and their jobs that are devoted to make our communities better.

 First Day Jittersby Julie Danneberg has a special spot in my heart.
 It’s a book about not wanting to go to a new school, the first day is always the hardest and it’s easier to just stay in bed!
 The beauty of this book isn’t just the recognition of the anxiety about the first day but in the end the twist is that it’s the teacher who has the jitters not a student.
 I love this book and the power it has to help anxious kids, I have read it more than once to a jittery child and see how it can help first hand.